django-recaptcha/django-recaptcha/README.rst

    These can also be specificied per field by passing the ``public_key`` or ``private_key`` parameters to ``ReCaptchaField`` - see field usage below.

 #.
-By default the Checkbox reCAPTCHA V2 widget will be used, to rather make use of the Invisible reCAPTCHA V2 widget add the following setting:
+By default the reCAPTCHA V2 -Checkbox widget will be used, to make use of the reCAPTCHA V2 - Invisible widget add the following setting:

    .. code-block:: python